 With over 11,500 branches, Post Office is the UK’s largest retail network, with more branches than all the banks and building societies combined.
 And Post Office branches are often the last counter in town where businesses can deposit a day’s takings.
 That ‘cash cycle’ will play a vital part in the UK’s economic recovery from Covid-19.

 The Post Office Cash Tracker illustrates the continuing reliance that small businesses and individuals place on being able to quickly and securely deposit and withdraw cash.

-Latest data from the Post Office’s January Cash Tracker shows the impact the Covid-19 pandemic has had on small businesses and the self-employed with business cash deposits down over 40% compared to January 2020.
-In contrast, personal cash deposits were up 4.6%.
+Latest data from the Post Office’s February Cash Tracker continues to show the impact the Covid-19 pandemic is having on small businesses and the self-employed.
+Whilst cash deposits overall were flat month-on-month, business cash deposits were down 34% compared to February 2020.